“MY BEST REMEMBERANCE OF EARLY SCHOOL DAYS WAS THE JUBILEE OF QUEEN VICTORIA IN 1887” (P.11)

-Upon being granted his scholarship, Peet writes how it was one of the earliest to be granted to any of the surrounding elementary schools – his memoir includes how his mother “was granted 4/-d a week” (p.11) in order to help funding got Peet’s clothes and food during school hours, which was received through Peet from the master at the school.
-Peet also writes of how during his time in attending, the school was around half the size in which it was during when he was writing his memoir.
+Upon being granted his scholarship, Peet writes how it was one of the earliest to be granted to any of the surrounding elementary schools – his memoir includes how his mother “was granted 4/-d a week” (p.11) in order to help funding Peet’s clothes and food during school hours, which was received through Peet from the master at the school.
+Peet also writes of how during his time in attending, the school was then around half the size it was when he was writing his memoir.
 He also states how during his education there, “I saw my first motor car” (p.11) and finishes his schooling section with how he “left school at Xmas 1896”.

 Nearby School – Cowper School.

 The overall tone of the memoir in regard to Peet’s schooling and educational life, is positive and happy.
 Frank never focuses on any negative aspects of school, and even when remembering events such as annual visits from the Government Inspector, he puts a happy spin on his writing.
 According to Jonathan Rose (1993), “two thirds of all working-class people who expressed an opinion remembered school as a positive experience” (p.125).